Handling binary files

 Binary files are files that are in a non-text format.
-It uses a more complex storage configuration and is not written in a human-readable language.
-Workato allows you to sync such files across your business systems with recipes.
+Binary files are not written in human-readable language and use more complex storage configurations than text files.
+Using Workato, you can sync such files across your business systems with recipes.

-Workato has two approaches for moving files across apps.
-The two approaches are applicable for both text and binary files.
+Workato provides two options for moving files across apps.
+Both options are applicable for text and binary files.

-1) Moving files via public URL Obtain a public URL for the specified file and pass it to the destination app.
-This moves the file as-is to the destination app and does not move through Workato.
-The URL will have to be publicly accessible for the duration of the job.
+Obtain a public URL for the specified file and pass it to the destination app.
+This moves the file directly to the destination app without moving the file through Workato.
+The URL must be publicly accessible for the duration of the job.

-2) Moving files via download Download the file content to Workato and subsequently upload it to the destination app.
-This approach allows you read and perform transformations on the file data.
+Download the file content to Workato and then upload the content to the destination app.
+Using this option, you can read and perform transformations on the file data.

-- Get the public URL of the file to move.
+Find and save the public URL of the file you plan to move.

-- Pass this public URL to the destination app.
+Pass the file's public URL to the destination app.

-Here is an example of how to move a file from Dropbox to Box.
+The following example demonstrates how to move a file from Dropbox to Box.
 See the sample recipe here (opens new window).

 Moves files from Dropbox to Box via public URLs

-The recipe retrieves the public URl from the New file trigger.
-Next, it checks if the file already exist in Box, before passing the URL to the Upload file via URL action.
+The recipe retrieves the public URL from the New file trigger.
+Next, it checks if the file already exists in Box.
+If the file does not exist in Box, the recipe passes the URL to the Upload file via URL action.

 When configuring the New file trigger, remember to mark

-- Download the file content of the file to move.
+Download the file content from the file you plan to move.

-You can use the Files by Workato connector to achieve this.
-This is a native application that allows users to perform actions on files.
+You can use the File tools by Workato connector to move files using file content.
+Using this native application, you can perform actions on files.

-Here is an example of how to move a attachment from Gmail to Box.
+The following example demonstrates how to move an attachment from Gmail to Box.
 See the sample recipe here (opens new window).

 Download attachments from Gmail and upload to Box

-The Gmail New email trigger output may contain a list of attachements.
+The Gmail New email trigger output can contain a list of attachments.
 This recipe checks if the email has attachments.
-If present, it will run a Download attachment action.
-Then, the recipe will load the file to Box with the Uploadfile using file contents action.
+If the email has attachments, the recipe runs a Download attachment action.
+Then, the recipe loads the file to Box through the Upload file using file contents action.

-For each step (Step 2) is a repeat action that recycles the download/upload steps for every attachment in the email.
+For each recipe step (Step 2) is an action that repeats the download and upload steps for every attachment in the email.

-In cases where the file source app provides only a public URL to the file, but the destination app requires the actual file content, use Files by Workato to facilitate the download.
-This native connector has a Download file from URL action that will retrieves file content from a given public URL.
+When the file source app provides only a public URL to the file without file content, but the destination app requires file content, use the Download file from URL action from File tools by Workato.
+This action retrieves file content from a given public URL.

-Let's take the scenario where new files created in a shared Box folder needs to be uploaded and associated with a Salesforce account.
-This is how the recipe looks.
+In the following example, the recipe uploads and associates new files created in a shared Box folder to a Salesforce account.

-Recipe that uses Utilities to download file content.
+Recipe that uses Tools to download file content.
 Example recipe (opens new window).

-The recipe uses the public URL to the Box file to download the file content.
-This file content is then uploaded into Salesforce as a new attachment, associated to a certain Salesforce account (the account ID is hardcoded in this instance).
+The recipe uses the Box file's public URL to download the file content.
+Then, the file content is then uploaded into Salesforce as a new attachment associated to a specific Salesforce account.
+In this case, the Salesforce account ID is hardcoded within the recipe.

-Download file using Box URL, then upload file content to Salesforce.
+Download file using the Box URL, then upload file content to Salesforce.
 Example recipe (opens new window).

-Base64 encoding is a way of converting binary content into a set of standard characters for sending over networks.
-Certain apps require base64-encoded file content to be uploaded, and usually these same apps will produce base64-encoded file content when their files are downloaded.
+Base64 encoding is a format for converting binary content into a set of standard characters for sending over networks.
+Certain apps only allow Base64-encoded file uploads, and those apps often produce Base64-encoded file content when their files are downloaded.

-Workato supports the ability to encode or decode base64 content via Formulas.
+Workato supports the ability to encode or decode Base64 content using Formulas.

 Formula for encoding file content

-To decode binary content from base64 content from such apps:
+To decode Base64 content to binary content from such apps: